vietvho/wuser/README.md

 # Wuser

-Wuser is a simple application use WP and React to fetch and display a table of use and the user details
+Wuser is a simple application that use WP and React to fetch and display a table of user and the user details

-After installing, it will create a default enpoint {yourdomain}/wuser.
-When you access this enpoint it will show all the user list.
-Click each list row for more user's details.
+After installation, it will create a default endpoint ```{yourdomain}/wuser```.
+When you access this endpoint, it will show the user list.
+Click each list row for showing the user's details.

 ## Installation

-Go to you ```/wp-content/plugins``` then clone this responsive or you could download the zip file and extract the wuser folder to ```/wp-content/plugins```.
+Go to your ```/wp-content/plugins``` then clone this responsive or you could download the zip file and extract the wuser folder to ```/wp-content/plugins```.

 ### Composer

-The composer are not requie for running the plugin and showing the user list, user details on the enpoint.
+The composer is not required to run the plugin and display the user list, user details on the endpoint.
-For Autotest use need to run "composer install" in the /wp-content/plugins/wuser
+For PHP Unit Test run ```composer install``` in the ```/wp-content/plugins/wuser``` directory

 ### Test

-Please making sure you you are in ```/wp-content/plugins/wuser``` and ran ```composer install``` Run command below for testing:
+Please ensure that  you you are in ```/wp-content/plugins/wuser``` and ran ```composer install``` To test,  run the following command:
 ```./vendor/bin/phpunit```

 ###  Frontend